-Posted on Dec 02 2010 by Alistair Barnett in Blogs and Blogging Reviews Software WordPress
+Posted on Dec 02 2010 byin Blogs and Blogging Reviews Software WordPress

 WordPress is a phenomenal web-publishing platform, and I love using it.
 Mostly.
 There’s one thing I seriously dislike about it though – writing posts within the WordPress dashboard.
 If I had a dime for every time I’ve walked away from my computer feeling frustrated and overwhelmed by this issue, there’d be an alarming shortage of dimes circulating the U.S.

 First off, when I try to write something in the WordPress post editor, I feel thoroughly confined; like trying to breakdance inside a cardboard box.
 Not that I’ve done much breakdancing, and certainly never inside a box, but I assume it would be a rather unpleasant experience (if you happen to be a cardboard-box-breakdancer, feel free to debunk my assumption).

 The other problem for me is distraction.
 It’s usually a challenge for me to write under the best of circumstances, but when my visual field is bombarded by the dizzying array of links, buttons, checkboxes and empty fields available in the WP dashboard, it’s like … fuhgeddaboudit.

 Yes, I’ve tried some of the common tricks to overcome these problems.
 First, for example, I increased the height of the post box from the default 10 lines to 20 lines.
 You can do this in your WP dashboard under Settings >> Writing.
 It was a good start, but still far from optimal; just breakdancing in a slightly bigger box.

 Then I tried using fullscreen mode when writing posts.
 This function is available only when writing in Visual mode (rather than HTML mode).
 It’s activated via the little, blue button on the toolbar next to the spellcheck button.
 With fullscreen mode, your enlarge the post editor box to cover the entire area of your screen.